 Now that we know the meaning of plantation agriculture, let us discuss the characteristics of plantation agriculture.
 They are as follows:

 - Plantation estates are very large, covering thousands of hectares and are normally run by huge foreign or local private companies.

 - Most plantations in Africa were established during the colonial era in the 19th century when European countries ruled over African countries.
 They were owned by foreigners who produced raw materials for industries in their own countries.

 - Plantations are labor-intensive, in that they employ a large number of workers.
-In the case of labor strategies, workers are recruited from neighbouring countries, leading to the development of plural societies, that is, societies made up of different ethnic groups.
+In the case of labour strategies, workers are recruited from neighboring countries, leading to the development of plural societies, that is, societies made up of different ethnic groups.